WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README2.md

 ```
 def update_score():
 ```
-Put this function in the section of code where all the other functions are defined.
+and put it in the section of code where all the other functions are defined.
 Here is my code for this function - it uses the ```scorer``` turtle: first, it clears the previous scores, then sends the turtle to an x,y location and writes your score then sends it to a different x, y location and writes the computer score.
 ```
     scorer.clear()